Hosted by Superdeals

 27.11.19 – 01.12.19

 Fixed Gear was an exhibition comprised of work that Emmy Skensved produced during a month-long period in residence at Château Nour, in Brussels.
 Over the course of the residency, Skensved drew from her daily experience of being in a new city to explore tools and methods used for getting one’s bearings, navigating a space and establishing a routine in a completely unfamiliar environment.
-The works she produced during this time touch upon themes of contemporary nomadism, mobility and presence, in addition to the pursuit of solitude in our hyperconnected present day and age.
+The works she produced during this time touch upon themes of mobility and presence, in addition to the pursuit of solitude in our hyperconnected present day and age.

 The objects in her installation bear a strong resemblance to camping gear and outdoor equipment – goods intended to be portable and adaptable, easily installed, dismantled and reinstalled in a given location.
 Tethered to the walls with ropes and straps, Skensved’s works form a tangible dialogue with the architecture of the exhibition space.

 Upon entering the gallery, one encounters a hammock-like form.
 Visitors are encouraged to lie on the piece and listen to an audio track consisting of musings on ideas of presence.
 Even though the work is installed indoors, its position, parallel to the large storefront window, allows visitors who engage with the piece to have a view onto the neighbouring park, creating a strong link with the surroundings.